googlearchive/firebase-util/src/README.md

 Your package should be placed in src/`mypackage`/ and should contain the following structure:

-    src/package/libs/*.js  (dependencies and libs used by exports.js; if you need to enforce order of inclusion, prefix file names with a number) src/package/exports.js (functions to be put into the Firebase.Util public scope belong here and should be added onto exports) src/package/README.md  (documentation and instructions for your package)
+    src/package/libs/*.js  (dependencies and libs used by exports.js; if you need to enforce order of inclusion, prefix file names with a number) src/package/exports.js (functions to be put into the Firebase.util public scope belong here and should be added onto exports) src/package/README.md  (documentation and instructions for your package)

 Two global variables are made available to your library, `exports` and `fb`.
 Your library should look something like the following: